-To install Oracle Database Vault, you need to upgrade the database to Oracle Database release 10.2.0.5.
+To install Oracle Database Vault, you must upgrade the database to Oracle Database Release 10.2.0.5.
 Oracle strongly recommends that you back up your database before performing any upgrade or installation.

-See Also: Oracle Database Backup and Recovery User's Guide for information on database backups
+See Also: Oracle Database Backup and Recovery Advanced User's Guide for information on database backups